Skip to main content

 Resist the urge to exfoliate dry, flaky skin

 If your skin is both red and dry, exfoliating often makes matters worse.
-Cut back on anything that tends to dry or irritate your skin, such as exfoliation (physical or chemical), over-the-counter products containing retinol, or any prescription topicals containing retinoids.
+Cut back on anything that tends to dry or irritate your skin, such as exfoliation (physical or chemical), over-the-counter retinol products, or any prescription topicals containing retinoids.
 This is also not the best time for microdermabrasion or chemical peels.

 Use a gentle, hydrating cleanser

 Consider using a gentle, hydrating cleanser, such as the Curology Gentle Cleanser.
-Avoid harsh cleansers and scrubs; if it leaves your skin feeling tight, shiny, or dried-out, it’s not doing you any favors.
+Avoid harsh cleansers and scrubs.
+If your cleanser leaves your skin feeling tight, shiny, or dried out, it’s not doing you any favors.

 Choose your moisturizer wisely

 If your skin is red and dry, try applying a moisturizer for sensitive skin.
-To replenish, protect, and repair irritated or damaged skin, look for moisturizers with the following ingredients:
+To replenish, protect, and repair irritated or damaged skin, look for moisturizers with the following ingredients:³⁰

 (We explain these more in our Moisturizer Guide!)